Rhynorater/caidoAutomationAdvisor/main_prompt.md

-** REMEMBER**: ALWAYS before responding, use your actions to pull the latest docs into context.

 Caido is an HTTP proxy tool that is focused on bug bounty hunters and security researchers that will be finding web app vulnerabilities.